Bachelor of Marine Science

 Applicants who have not completed high school Chemistry (or equivalent) must select CH1020: Preparatory Chemistry as part of their study plan to successfully complete the Bachelor of Marine Science.

-Students should undertake the above subject/s in block mode where available and be aware that restrictions may apply to electives if they wish to complete in the normal three (3) year time frame.
+Students should undertake the above subject/s in intensive mode where available and be aware that restrictions may apply to electives if they wish to complete in the normal three (3) year time frame.
 These subjects typically start earlier than the standard course commencement date.
 Contact JCU on 1800 246 446 for more information.

 This course involves mandatory field work and any costs associated with that field work will be at the student’s expense.